 Consider a local restaurant instead of a caterer for your wedding reception meal.

 A great way to save money on your wedding catering

 Choosing a local restaurant instead of a traditional wedding caterer is something that can save you money on your big day!

-I did this myself, so when I suggest using a local restaurant to cater your wedding, I do so speaking from experience.
+We’ve done this ourselves, so when we suggest using a local restaurant to cater your wedding, we do so speaking from experience.

-My husband and I chose a local mom and pop restaurant who specialized in southern style barbecue, friend chicken, mashed potatoes, macaroni and cheese, etc — we were able to feed our large group of wedding guests (150 guests) for about $17 per person, buffet style.
-I’ve seen wedding catering prices at $50 – $100 per person – so we saved a significant amount.
+We chose a local restaurant that specialized in southern style barbecue; think fried chicken, mashed potatoes, macaroni and cheese, etc. We were able to feed our large group of wedding guests (150 people) for about $17 per person, buffet style.

 It’s important to note that though the food from a restaurant may cost less, many caterers include lots of other items in their overall fees including service, cleanup, setup, dishes, etc. As with everything else when it comes to your budget, make sure you take the time to calculate out ALL the costs and consider all options before making your final decisions!